Communication Studies, M.A.

 All graduating students must complete an exit questionnaire on the M.A. program.

-SACSCOC 18 Credit Hour Requirement
+SACSCOC 18 Credit-Hour Requirement

-Accelerated B.A. to M.A.
+Accelerated B.A. to M.A. in Communications Studies

 Communication Studies has the following additional requirements:

 At least 15 credits of undergraduate Communication Studies courses, with an earned 3.5 GPA in these courses.
 The 15 credits must include CST 300 Communication Theory, with a minimum grade of B. Of the remaining 12 credits, 6 credits must be from among CST 105 Introduction to Communication Studies, CST 200 Communication and Community, CST 207 Relational Communication, and CST 210 Communicating Ethically.
-Standard application requirements for the Master of Arts program (i.e., undergraduate transcript(s), GRE scores, three letters of recommendation, personal statement, writing sample, interview).
+Standard application requirements for the Master of Arts (M.A.) program (i.e., undergraduate transcript(s), three letters of recommendation, personal statement, writing sample, interview).

-Admitted students may apply a maximum of 12 credits of graduate-level coursework toward completion of both the undergraduate and graduate degrees, provided that they earn a grade of "B" (3.0) or better in each graduate course and fulfill graduate-level requirements.
+Admitted students may apply a maximum of 12 credits of graduate-level course work toward completion of both the undergraduate and graduate degrees, provided that they earn a grade of B (3.0) or better in each graduate course and fulfill graduate-level requirements.

-As with all graduate students in Communication Studies, courses counted toward the Master of Arts (M.A.) degree need the prior approval of the Director of Graduate Study.
+As with all graduate students in Communication Studies, courses counted toward the M.A. degree need the prior approval of the Graduate Program Director.
 Up to, but not more than, 12 credits of graduate courses may be double-counted.
-For a course to apply toward both degrees, the student must earn a grade of "B" (3.0) or better in the course and fulfill graduate-level requirements.
+For a course to apply toward both degrees, the student must earn a grade of B (3.0) or better in the course and fulfill graduate-level requirements.

-The M.A. degree requires 30 credit hours of graduate-level coursework.
-If the maximum of 12 credits is double-counted toward both the undergraduate and graduate degrees, the student must complete an additional 18 credits of graduate-level coursework to complete the M.A. degree.
-No more than 9 creduts at the 500-level may be counted toward the M.A. degree.
+The M.A. degree requires 30 credit hours of graduate-level course work.
+If the maximum of 12 credits is double-counted toward both the undergraduate and graduate degrees, the student must complete an additional 18 credits of graduate-level course work to complete the M.A. degree.
 Please see the section below for a full description of the M.A. degree requirements.
 The following courses have been identified as those that may be counted toward the B.A. and M.A. degrees.
-These courses have been chosen because they are well suited to ADP students and because they are offered frequently enough to provide students substantial opportunity to enroll in them.
-All courses that lead to the completion of the M.A. degree must be approved with the Director of Graduate Study.
+These courses have been chosen because they are well suited to AMP students and because they are offered frequently enough to provide students substantial opportunity to enroll in them.
+All courses that lead to the completion of the M.A. degree must be approved with the Graduate Program Director.